amient/affinity/README.md

     implements standard Akka Router interface with custom routing logic.
     This routing logic is meant to mimic whatever partitioning strategy is used in the underlying kafka storage.
- - Cluster is there fore a dynamic Akka Router which keeps a copy of the active Partition Actors, kept up to date by a pluggable Coordinator (ZkCoordinator by default)
+ - Cluster is therefore a dynamic Akka Router which maintains a copy of the active Partition Actors, kept up to date by a pluggable Coordinator (ZkCoordinator by default)
  - Each Handler has access to the Cluster Actor by extending the Gateway